Meta Platforms (NASDAQ:FB) PT Lowered to $325.00

-Meta Platforms (NASDAQ:FB – Get Rating) had its price objective cut by equities research analysts at Mizuho from $425.00 to $325.00 in a research note issued to investors on Monday, The Fly reports.
-Mizuho’s price objective indicates a potential upside of 76.52% from the company’s previous close.
+Meta Platforms (NASDAQ:FB – Get Rating) had its price objective cut by analysts at Evercore ISI from $350.00 to $325.00 in a note issued to investors on Thursday, The Fly reports.
+Evercore ISI’s target price points to a potential upside of 85.77% from the company’s current price.

-Several other analysts have also commented on the stock.
-Susquehanna Bancshares dropped their price target on shares of Meta Platforms from $425.00 to $375.00 and set a “positive” rating on the stock in a research report on Thursday, February 3rd.
-MKM Partners dropped their price target on shares of Meta Platforms from $365.00 to $315.00 and set a “buy” rating on the stock in a research report on Thursday, April 14th.
-Atlantic Securities dropped their price target on shares of Meta Platforms from $420.00 to $360.00 and set an “overweight” rating on the stock in a research report on Thursday, February 3rd.
-Benchmark started coverage on shares of Meta Platforms in a research report on Tuesday, March 1st.
-They set a “hold” rating on the stock.
-Finally, Stifel Nicolaus dropped their price target on shares of Meta Platforms from $400.00 to $350.00 in a research report on Thursday, February 3rd.
-One analyst has rated the stock with a sell rating, fifteen have assigned a hold rating, thirty-three have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $325.04.
+Other analysts also recently issued reports about the stock. downgraded shares of Meta Platforms from a “buy” rating to a “hold” rating in a report on Thursday, February 24th.
+TheStreet downgraded shares of Meta Platforms from a “b-” rating to a “c” rating in a report on Friday, March 4th.
+Raymond James cut their price target on shares of Meta Platforms from $340.00 to $290.00 in a report on Thursday.
+Bank of America cut their price target on shares of Meta Platforms from $410.00 to $333.00 and set a “buy” rating on the stock in a report on Thursday, February 3rd.
+Finally, KeyCorp cut their price target on shares of Meta Platforms from $420.00 to $280.00 and set an “overweight” rating on the stock in a report on Thursday, February 3rd.
+One research analyst has rated the stock with a sell rating, fifteen have given a hold rating, thirty-three have issued a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus price target of $319.74.

-In other news, CAO Susan J.S.
-Taylor sold 2,272 shares of the stock in a transaction dated Thursday, February 17th.
-The shares were sold at an average price of $214.00, for a total value of $486,208.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, insider Jennifer Newstead sold 125 shares of the stock in a transaction dated Tuesday, February 1st.
+In other Meta Platforms news, insider Jennifer Newstead sold 125 shares of the stock in a transaction dated Tuesday, February 1st.
 The shares were sold at an average price of $314.46, for a total transaction of $39,307.50.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, CAO Susan J.S.
+Taylor sold 2,272 shares of the firm’s stock in a transaction dated Thursday, February 17th.
+The shares were sold at an average price of $214.00, for a total transaction of $486,208.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 7,876 shares of company stock valued at $1,707,217.
-14.01% of the stock is owned by insiders.
+Insiders have sold a total of 7,751 shares of company stock valued at $1,669,746 in the last quarter.
+14.01% of the stock is currently owned by corporate insiders.

-Several institutional investors have recently added to or reduced their stakes in the business.
-TFO TDC LLC acquired a new stake in shares of Meta Platforms during the 1st quarter worth about $45,000.
-Transform Wealth LLC boosted its stake in shares of Meta Platforms by 6.0% during the 1st quarter.
-Transform Wealth LLC now owns 31,006 shares of the social networking company’s stock worth $6,894,000 after purchasing an additional 1,746 shares during the last quarter.
-Welch & Forbes LLC boosted its stake in shares of Meta Platforms by 1.9% during the 1st quarter.
-Welch & Forbes LLC now owns 202,330 shares of the social networking company’s stock worth $44,990,000 after purchasing an additional 3,701 shares during the last quarter.
-FLC Capital Advisors boosted its stake in shares of Meta Platforms by 13.7% during the 1st quarter.
-FLC Capital Advisors now owns 7,100 shares of the social networking company’s stock worth $1,579,000 after purchasing an additional 853 shares during the last quarter.
-Finally, Assenagon Asset Management S.A. lifted its holdings in shares of Meta Platforms by 65.9% during the 1st quarter.
-Assenagon Asset Management S.A. now owns 5,738,295 shares of the social networking company’s stock worth $1,275,967,000 after acquiring an additional 2,278,994 shares during the period.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Widmann Financial Services Inc. acquired a new stake in shares of Meta Platforms in the 4th quarter valued at approximately $100,000.
+Steigerwald Gordon & Koch Inc. raised its position in shares of Meta Platforms by 4.1% in the 4th quarter.
+Steigerwald Gordon & Koch Inc. now owns 2,012 shares of the social networking company’s stock valued at $677,000 after acquiring an additional 80 shares during the period.
+Evergreen Capital Management LLC raised its position in shares of Meta Platforms by 6.2% in the 3rd quarter.
+Evergreen Capital Management LLC now owns 40,602 shares of the social networking company’s stock valued at $13,780,000 after acquiring an additional 2,357 shares during the period.
+Colony Group LLC raised its position in shares of Meta Platforms by 13.7% in the 3rd quarter.
+Colony Group LLC now owns 27,256 shares of the social networking company’s stock valued at $9,250,000 after acquiring an additional 3,287 shares during the period.
+Finally, Cordatus Wealth Management LLC acquired a new stake in shares of Meta Platforms in the 3rd quarter valued at approximately $2,921,000.
 65.64% of the stock is currently owned by institutional investors.

 Meta Platforms Company Profile (Get Rating)